galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 ## **FASTQ interlacer**

-> ### {% icon hands_on %} Hands-on: This tool joins paired-end FASTQ reads from two separate files, one with the forward reads and one with the reverse reads, into a single files where forward alternate with their reverse reads.
+This tool joins paired-end FASTQ reads from two separate files, one with the forward reads and one with the reverse reads, into a single files where forward alternate with their reverse reads.
 The join is performed using sequence identifiers (headers), allowing the two files to contain differing ordering.
 If a sequence identifier does not appear in both files, it provides a separate file.

+> ### {% icon hands_on %} Hands-on:
 >
-> 1. **FASTQ interlacer** {% icon tool %} with the following parameters: For MetaPhlAn2
+> 1. **FASTQ interlacer** {% icon tool %} with the following parameters: **For MetaPhlAn2**
 >    - *"Type of paired-end datasets"*: `2 separate datasets`
->
->    ***TODO***: *Check parameter descriptions*
 >   - {% icon param-select %} *”Type of paired-end datasets”*: ‘2 separate datasets’
 >   - {% icon param-file %} *”Left-hand mates”*: `Cutadapt on data 4 and data 3: Read 1 Output`
 >   - {% icon param-file %} *”Right-hand mates”*:`Cutadapt on data 4 and data 3: Read 2 Output`
 >
 > 2. **Execute**
+>
 > 3. Rename the Fastqinterlacer output to MetaPhlAn2 input.
+>
 > 4. Change the datatype to FASTQ.
 >
 >    > ### {% icon comment %} Comment